seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 *\[Aside to AGRIPPA]*
-He were the worse for that,
-were he a horse;
+He were the worse for that, were he a horse;
-So is he, being a man.
+So is he, being a man. /

 **AGRIPPA**
 *\[Aside to DOMITIUS ENOBARBUS]*
-Why, Enobarbus,
+/ Why, Enobarbus,
 When Antony found Julius Caesar dead,
 He cried almost to roaring; and he wept
 When at Philippi he found Brutus slain.

 **DOMITIUS ENOBARBUS**
 *\[Aside to AGRIPPA]*
-That year, indeed, he was
-troubled with a rheum;
+That year, indeed, he was troubled with a rheum;
 What willingly he did confound he wail'd,
-Believe't, till I wept too.
+Believe't, till I wept too. /

 **OCTAVIUS CAESAR**
-No, sweet Octavia,
+/ No, sweet Octavia,
 You shall hear from me still; the time shall not
-Out-go my thinking on you.
+Out-go my thinking on you. /

 **MARK ANTONY**
-Come, sir, come;
+/ Come, sir, come;
 I'll wrestle with you in my strength of love:
 Look, here I have you; thus I let you go,
-And give you to the gods.
+And give you to the gods. /

 **OCTAVIUS CAESAR**
-Adieu; be happy!
+/ Adieu; be happy!

 **LEPIDUS**
 Let all the number of the stars give light
-To thy fair way!
+To thy fair way! /

 **OCTAVIUS CAESAR**
-Farewell, fa rewell!

-*Kisses OCTAVIA*
+/ Farewell, farewell! /
+*\[Kisses OCTAVIA]*

 **MARK ANTONY**
-Farewell!
+/ Farewell!

 *Trumpets sound.
 Exeunt*